-In a separate bowl, combine the eggs, buttermilk, oil, and vanilla extract and mix well.
+- In a separate bowl, combine the sugar, oil, chocolate, eggs, buttermilk (as prepared above), and vanilla extract and mix well.
 Add the wet ingredients to the dry ingredients and mix to combine.
 Stir in boiling water (batter will be very thin).
 Pour batter into prepared pans.

 To assemble the cake:

-Place one cake layer on platter and smooth a thin layer of chocolate frosting over the entire cake.
-Then spoon half of the coconut frosting on top, spreading it into a smooth layer.
+- Place one cake layer on platter and smooth a thin layer of chocolate frosting over the entire cake.
+Then spoon ⅓ of the coconut frosting on top, spreading it into a smooth layer.
 Leave about 1/2" between filling and edge of cake.

 - Stack the second cake round on top and repeat with ⅓ of the coconut frosting.
 Lay the third layer of cake on top.